olizzh0105/review-data-source-analysis/assessment.md

 - Useful geographic information through territory data
 - Relatively consistent page accessibility
 - Structured official review access for owned applications
+- Successful lightweight extraction of individual review blocks

-However, the lightweight public-page extraction test did not successfully identify individual review blocks using the tested selectors.
+In the practical test, eight candidate review blocks were successfully identified using the selector `div[aria-labelledby^='review-']`.

-This does not mean that App Store reviews cannot be collected, but it suggests that additional extraction methods or data-access approaches may be required.
+This places Apple App Store close to Google Play Store from an initial public-page extraction-feasibility perspective.

+The main trade-off relative to Google Play is metadata depth.
+Google Play may provide additional technical information related to app versions, operating systems, devices, language, and helpful-vote information, which can support a broader range of downstream product analysis.

 ### 8.3 Comparative Conclusion

 The comparison shows that no single source is strongest across every criterion.

-Amazon provides the broadest business coverage and very rich customer feedback, but it showed the greatest technical uncertainty during practical testing.
+Amazon provides the broadest product coverage and very rich customer feedback, giving it strong business and analytical value.
+However, it showed the greatest technical uncertainty during practical testing.
+Review structures were visible in the browser-rendered DOM, but the same review containers were not identified in the HTML returned through the lightweight Python request.
+Amazon also produced less consistent responses across repeated tests.

-Apple App Store provides high-quality and structured application feedback, but individual review extraction was not successful using the lightweight public-web approach tested in this assessment.

-Google Play Store provides the strongest overall balance.
-It offers rich analytical metadata, strong sentiment-analysis potential, relatively consistent accessibility, and was the only platform from which candidate individual review text was successfully extracted using the lightweight testing approach.

-Based on the combination of business value and observed technical feasibility, Google Play Store appears to be the most suitable source for the initial recurring review-data ingestion workflow.
+Google Play Store and Apple App Store both demonstrated successful lightweight review extraction and relatively consistent public-page retrieval.

+Apple App Store performed strongly from an extraction-feasibility perspective, with eight candidate review blocks identified in the representative-page test.

+Google Play Store also demonstrated successful extraction and provides richer potential technical metadata, including app-version, operating-system, device, language, and helpful-vote information.
+This creates additional opportunities for product-level and technical sentiment analysis.

+Therefore, the practical testing alone does not clearly separate Google Play Store and Apple App Store.
+When technical feasibility is combined with metadata richness and downstream analytical potential, **Google Play Store provides the strongest overall balance for the initial ingestion workflow**.

+Apple App Store should be considered a strong secondary candidate, while Amazon may be more appropriate for future expansion if a more reliable and approved collection method is identified.

 ## 9. Recommendation